Before you Host a Studio session, here are some tips for a seamless recording experience.

 - Allow Notifications from Riverside when you enable the mic and camera in your browser.
 You will get an alert if we detect a participant has a recording issue.

-- Create and review a short test recording with your Guests before you start recording a longer session.
+- Run a short test recording with your Guests before you start recording a longer session.

 - Temporarily turn off any VPNs, browser extensions, content blockers, or firewalls.
 Ask Guests to confirm that they have also turned these off.

 - After you stop recording, remind Guests to leave the Riverside browser window or app open until their track upload is Complete.